bbalganjjm/natural_js/docs/v2/form.md

 # Input and accessibility

-For a scalar field with a parser, Form parses the entered string, then checks the raw candidate against native constraints and declared rules.
+For a scalar field with a parser, Form passes one snapshot of all unparsed entered fields through `RuleContext.values`, then checks native constraints against entered control values.
+Declared validators receive each parsed field value as a string, with the combined typed candidate in `RuleContext.values`.
 Grouped radio and checkbox fields use their shared selected-value and `required` check.
 Candidates from all drafts of one row are combined before cross-field checks such as `equalTo`.
 Valid candidates enter `Rows`; an invalid or unparseable input remains visible as a row-keyed draft and cannot change its stored raw field.
 An edit through the same Form rechecks drafts immediately, so an `equalTo` draft can enter `Rows` after its peer changes.
 After an external `Rows.set`, call `validate()` before saving to recheck and commit any newly valid draft.[^form]

 Visible and local non-group controls use their actual validity, including user-entered `minlength` and `maxlength`.
 Hidden row drafts of those controls use a detached control and equivalent text-length checks without rebinding or changing the visible Form.
 Untouched stored text values have the same native text-length result whether visible or hidden.
 Native `required` on a radio or repeated checkbox field requires at least one matching choice; its shared error marks every group member.
 Built-in `required` fails for an unchecked single checkbox; a caller-supplied `required` rule still controls its own result.
 A local file field validates and reads the first selected filename, while application code takes the `File` or `FormData` for upload.[^form][^rules]